networkop/netbox-awx-automation/README.md

 IPAddress(address="10.0.1.12", vrf=vrf_default, assigned_object=leaf02_lo ).save()
 ```

 This is all what we need to populate basic Netbox data.
-This can be verified using Netbox UI at [localhost:8080](localhost:8080).
+This can be verified using Netbox UI at [localhost:8080](http://localhost:8080).

+> **NOTE**: We're only configuring a minimal set of details about our network and not including things like interface connections or rack layouts.
+Although these details are helpful, they are not relevant to this demo and can be safely skipped.

 ## 2. Configuring AWX

-In order to use Netbox inventory source, we need to provide a way to pass authentication details to the [plugin](https://docs.ansible.com/ansible/latest/collections/netbox/netbox/nb_inventory_inventory.html).
+In order to use Netbox as an inventory source, we need to provide a way to pass authentication details to the [nb_inventory plugin](https://docs.ansible.com/ansible/latest/collections/netbox/netbox/nb_inventory_inventory.html).
 To do that, add a new credential type for netbox.
-Navigate to Administration -> Credential Types -> Add
+From [AWX dashboard](http://localhost:8081) navigate to Administration -> Credential Types and add a new "netbox" credential type.

 ![](https://gitlab.com/nvidia-networking/systems-engineering/poc-support/netbox-awx-automation/-/raw/main/awx/credential-type.png)

-Now we can create a new credential object with the details of the local Netbox instance:
+Now we can create a new credential object with the details of the local Netbox instance, i.e. URL `http://citc-netbox` and token `0123456789abcdef0123456789abcdef01234567`:

 ![](https://gitlab.com/nvidia-networking/systems-engineering/poc-support/netbox-awx-automation/-/raw/main/awx/netbox-cred.png)